 The cuban influence

-We wouldn’t have the full story without mention of the Cuban Habanera.
+We wouldn’t have the whole story without mention of the Cuban Habanera.
 The distinct dance pattern of the Milonga and later on, the Tango, must pay some due to the influence of Habanera.
-The Cuban Habanera crept into Argentinian music via the sailors who worked in the Argentine merchant fleets, and who sailed between the Rio de la Plata and the Antilles and especially to Cuba.
+The Habanera infiltrated Argentinian music via the sailors who worked in the Argentine merchant fleets sailing between the Rio de la Plata, the Antilles and especially to Cuba.
 As they went up and down these sea routes, past Uruguay, the villagers on the River banks became acquainted with their beautiful Cuban-Spanish dance.

 The Habanera upheld strict figures of dance, by which the dancers had to perform specific movements according to the directions of the ‘bastonero’ – who decided the number and location of the dancers.
 This ‘bastonero’ would dance whichever movements or figures desired, and the remaining dancers would, in turn, attempt to imitate.
 This dance, with its defined choreography, along with the African Candombe and other influences, by trial-and-error, adaptation and experimentation all finally became the Milonga dance as we know it today.
 In turn, the Milonga became the real forerunner of the Tango genres.